Chao-Xi/jxazurebook/docs/az305/10az305_summary.md

 ![Alt Image Text](../images/az305_10_25.png "Body image")

-### Azure Event Hub - Checkpointing
+### 5-4 Azure Event Hub - Checkpointing

 **Checkpointing** is a process by which readers **mark or commit their position within a partition event sequence**

 Checkpointing is the responsibility of the **consumer** and occurs on a **per-partition** basis within a consumer group

-The consumer is fully responsible for checkpointing.
+**The consumer is fully responsible for checkpointing.**

 This means that for each consumer group, every individual partition reader must:

 * **Monitor** its ongoing position within the event stream.
 * **Notify the Event Hubs service** once it recognizes the data stream to be complete or processed.

-### Azure Event Hub - Event Retention
+### 5-5 Azure Event Hub - Event Retention

 Published events are removed from an event hub based on a configurable, timed-based retention policy